c0r3war/seclist/awarness/phishing.md

-# Organizing a phising campaign
+# Organizing a phishing campaign

  ## Tools